tonioni/WinUAE/README_unix.md

   -s use_gui=no
 ```

-The executable also tries to load `~/default.uae` by default.
+The executable also tries to load `default.uae` from the configuration path by default, and the Qt configuration UI starts with it loaded when it exists — save a configuration named `default` to set your startup defaults, like on Windows.
+Configs given on the command line take precedence.
 A missing default config is ignored silently; explicit `-config` / `-f` load failures are still reported.

 Unix path expansion is supported for `~/`, `$VAR`, and `${VAR}` in core config paths and Qt file/config boundaries.
 Relative config and media paths are resolved against the process working directory, matching the non-relative Windows save mode; the Windows-style relative-path save option is not enabled on Unix yet.
 The Qt Paths page saves runtime-visible target path settings such as `unix.screenshot_path`, `unix.rip_path`, `unix.video_path`, and `statefile_path`; legacy `unix.ui.*` path settings are still accepted when loading older configs. `~user` expansion is not implemented; use an absolute path for another user's home directory.